DarkStoorM/laravel-boilerplate/README.md

 I don't like having all my routes defined under ```/routes/web.php```, so Route Separation usage should be encouraged.
 This only features Basic Split, though, but can be extended with custom rules or some advanced magic.
 With this, rather than having everything registered in one file, all Routes can be split into separate files, grouped and prefixed separately.
 This obviously can be done better, but for my tiny needs it works as intended.

 I wanted to kind of enforce Route Separation, but since it's a matter of personal preference, read this instead: [Laravel Route Separation experiment](https://gist.github.com/DarkStoorM/fadf4297d4871e3df0d580e0e96cf8bf).

+### Mailing

+Laravel makes it really easy to send emails.
+I've included some Mailables since this repo has a custom Authentication which requires sending Emails.

+For new Mailable use the following command `php artisan make:mail Mailable<Something>` - where *Something* is your Mailable name, like MailableNotification.

+You can use Markdown emails - appending a `--markdown=path.to.view` argument creates a template for Markdown Email under `/resources/views`.
+The `path.to.view` is usually `/emails/section/final-view`, for example: `--markdown=emails.account.verification`

+The `php artisan make:mail` command will create a new Mailable class under `/app/Mail`.

+For more information about Mailables, please refer to the [Laravel 8.x/mail docs](https://laravel.com/docs/8.x/mail).

+By default, mails will be Logged to file.
+Configure your `/app/logging.php` to change where your logged emails go.
+They will appear under `/storage/logs/laravel.log` - the emails will be rendered as they would be sent to the user.

+For testing please refer to [Testing Mailables](#testing-mailables)

 ---